Scroll down to see the whole week's schedule and click on each event for more details.

 An exhibition of water-themed art from students at Woodstock Elementary, Woodstock Day School, and Middle Way School, co-presented by Woodstock Land Conservancy and the Woodstock Library.

-1pm | Woodstock Library
+1 - 2pm | Woodstock Library

-1:30 - 2:30pm | Woodstock Library
+2 - 3pm | Woodstock Library

-Evan Pritchard/Algonquin Elder, will share Creation Stories.
+Evan Pritchard/Algonquin Elder, will share Creation Stories from "The 11,000 Year Old Man."

 4 - 5pm | Utopia Studios